Search

 Finance and Expenditure Select Committee

-New Zealand Bankers’ Association (NZBA) says investing time to make your financial plan now could pay dividends by giving you choices in the future.
-As part of Money Week (5-11 September) run by the Commission for Financial Capability, NZBA is encouraging people to take time to think about their financial future, set short and long… Read more »
+As part of Money Week (5-11 September) run by the Commission for Financial Capability, NZBA is encouraging people to take time to think about their financial future, set short and long terms goals, and to make a plan on how to get there.

 Cash in circulation rose by 8 percent last year.
 There’s now $5 billion in circulation despite the fact cash use is declining.
 New Zealand Bankers’ Association chief executive Kirk Hope joined Paul Henry in studio to explain how and why this is occurring.